Gholam Reza Azhari

-Arteshbod Gholam Reza Azhari (غلامرضا ازهاری; 18 February 1912 – 5 November 2001) was a military leader and Prime Minister of Iran.
+Arteshbod Gholam Reza Azhari (غلامرضا ازهاری; 18 February 1912 – 5 November 2001) was an Iranian military officer who served as the 39th and penultimate Prime Minister of Iran under the reign of Mohammad Reza Pahlavi.

 Early life and education

-Azhari was born in Shiraz in 1912 (or in 1917).
-He was a graduate of Iran's war college.
-He was also trained at the National War College in Washington in the 1950s.
+Azhari was born in Shiraz in 1912 (or in 1917, according to some sources).
+He was a graduate of Iran's war college and was also trained at the National War College in Washington in the 1950s.

 Career

-Azhari worked at the CENTO.
+Azhari commanded the 11th Infantry (Battalion?) in 1959; the Western Corps at Kermanshah in 1342 SH (1963/64), later to be also commanded by Abbas Gharabaghi, and the First Army in 1970.

+In 1966, Azhari became Iran's Military Representative to the Central Treaty Organisation (CENTO).
 He was appointed chief of staff of Iran's armed forces in 1971 and his tenure lasted until 1978.
 He served as interim prime minister of a military government until a civilian government could be chosen.
 He served as prime minister from 6 November 1978 to 31 December 1978.
 He formed the first military government in Iran since 1953.

 On 21 December 1978, Azhari, then the prime minister, told U.S. Ambassador to Iran William Sullivan that, "You must know this and you must tell it to your government.
 This country is lost because the Shah cannot make up his mind."
-Azhari had a heart attack in January 1979 and resigned on 2 January.
-Then he was succeeded by Abbas Gharabaghi as the chief of the army staff.
+Azhari left office on 2 January 1979 after reportedly having a heart attack.
+He was succeeded by Abbas Gharabaghi as the chief of the army staff.
 Shapour Bakhtiar succeeded Azhari as prime minister.
 On 18 February 1979 Azhari was retired from the army in absentia.